On Navier-Stokes-Korteweg and Euler-Korteweg Systems: Application to Quantum Fluids Models: Introduction

 In \cite{Dong10, Jiang11, Jue10}, the global existence of weak solutions to \eqref{NSQI0}-\eqref{NSQI1} has been shown following the idea introduced in \cite{BrDeLi2003} by testing the momentum equation by $\rho \, \phi$ with $\phi$ a test function.
 The problem of such formulation is that it requires $\gamma >3$ for $d=3$ which is not a suitable assumption for physical cases.
 In \cite{BDZ} the authors show the existence of solutions for \eqref{NSQI0}-\eqref{NSQI1} without quantum term ({\it i.e.} for $\varepsilon=0$) by adding a cold pressure term in the momentum equation.
 The cold pressure is a suitable increasing function $p_c$ satisfying $\displaystyle \lim_{n \to 0} p_c(n) = + \infty$.
 The key element of the proof is a $\kappa$-entropy estimate.
 In \cite{GV}, using the same strategy and a $\kappa$-entropy with $\kappa=1/2$, the existence of global weak solutions for \eqref{NSQI0}-\eqref{NSQI1} is proven without any extra assumption on $\gamma$ and the semi-classical limit $\varepsilon$ tends to zero is performed.
 In \cite{V1}, A. Vasseur and C. Yu consider the compressible barotropic quantum Navier-Stokes equations with damping {\it i.e.} system \eqref{NSQI0}-\eqref{NSQI1} with additional terms in the right hand side of \eqref{NSQI1}: $-r_0u-r_1\rho|u|^2u$.
 They prove the global-in-time existence of weak solutions and their result is still valuable in the case $r_1=0$ .
 Their proof is based on a Faedo-Galerkin approximation (following the ideas of \cite{Jue10}) and a Bresch-Desjardins entropy (see \cite{BrDe2003, BrDeLi2003}).
 In \cite{V2}, the authors use the result obtained in \cite{V1} and pass to the limits $\varepsilon, r_0, r_1$ tend to zero to prove the existence of global-in-time weak solutions to degenerate compressible Navier-Stokes equations.
 Note that to prove such a result they need uniform (with respect to $r_0, r_1$) estimates to pass to the limit $r_0, r_1$ tend to $0$.
 To this end they have to firstly pass to the limit $\varepsilon$ tends to $0$.
-Recently in \cite{LaVa}, global existence of weak solutions for the quantum Navier-Stokes equations \eqref{NSQI0}-\eqref{NSQI1} has been proved without drag terms and without any cold pressure.
-The method is based on the construction of weak solutions that are renormalized in the velocity variable.
+The reader interested by the compressible Navier-Stokes equations with density dependent viscosities is also referred to the interesting paper \cite{LiXi}.
+Recently in \cite{LaVa} and \cite{AnSp}, global existence of weak solutions for the quantum Navier-Stokes equations \eqref{NSQI0}-\eqref{NSQI1} has been proved without drag terms and without any cold pressure.
+In the first paper, the method is based on the construction of weak solutions that are renormalized in the velocity variable.
 Note that the construction being uniform with respect to the Planck constant, the authors also perform the semi-classical limit to the associated compressible Navier-Stokes equations.
-Note also the recent paper \cite{AnSp} concerning the global existence for the quantum Navier-Stokes system.
+Note also the recent paper \cite{AnSp} concerning the global existence for the quantum Navier-Stokes system where they use in a very nice way the mathematical structure of the equations.
 It is important to remark that a global weak solutions of the quantum Navier-Stokes equations in the sense of \cite{LaVa} is also weak solution of the augmented system (due to the regularity which is envolved allowing to write the equation on the drift velocity $v$).
 Remark also that there exists no global existence result of weak solutions for the compressible Navier-Stokes-Korteweg system with constant viscosities even in the two-dimensional in space case.